A Scrumptious Crowd Pleaser

 Fill a large metal mixing bowl or aluminum dutch oven halfway with very hot water.
 Leave to warm for 3-5 minutes

-Empty contents and refill with 1 and 3/4 cups of hot water.
+Empty the water contents and refill with 1 and 3/4 cups of hot water.
 This water should be the temperature that if it were any hotter you wouldn’t be comfortable leaving your hand in it.
 Aprox 112 degrees.
 Add yeast and sugar.
 Cover with lid and leave for 5 mins

 Add 4 and 1/2 cups of flour directly to the center.
 Recover with lid and leave UNMIXED for an additional 5 minutes.